DISPLACING FOSSIL FUELS

 - Falling costs of renewables to enable green hydrogen: 80% decrease in renewable energy prices since 2010

-- Paris Agreement & Net Zero: +66 countries have 2050 net zero targets
+- Paris Agreement & Net Zero: +66 countries have 2050 net zero targets, 39 with hydrogen strategies

 - Global Maritime Forum: Industry pressure for ZEVs by 2030